 Late in the game, Senator Blanche Lincoln (D-Ark.), Chair of the Senate Agriculture Committee, demanded that provisions be put into the bill that would force the biggest banks to spin off their swaps (or derivatives) desks into a separate entity.
 That entity can remain part of the bank holding company, but it no longer has access to the Federal Reserve’s flow of funds, FDIC insurance and the taxpayer guarantee.

-In one fell swoop, her measure effectively spins force banks to spin off their destructive gambling arm, protects the taxpayers and downsizes the behemoth banks.
-What's not to love?
+In one fell swoop, her measure effectively spins force banks to spin off their destructive gambling arm, protects the taxpayers and downsizes the behemoth banks (including Capital One).
+What’s not to love?
 The howls from Wall Street could be heard in Wisconsin.
 Senator Judd Gregg is offering an amendment to strip this language from the bill, and Senator Chambliss will offer other weakening amendments.
 If you have a chance, tell your Senators to support Lincoln and defeat weakening amendments, the Senate switchboard is (202) 224-3121.

 BAN ON CONFLICT OF INTEREST TRADING, SUPPORT MERKLEY-LEVIN!

 Also ask your Senators where they stand on the “Merkley-Levin Amendment,” cosponsored by Sens.
 Jeff Merkley and Carl Levin.
 This amendment would stop banks from engaging in Goldman-Sachs-style bets against their own clients.
 Reining in this practice, called “proprietary trading,” would significantly strengthen the financial reform bill.
-Other great amendments are in the works if Senator Reid will leave enough time for meaningful debate, including Senator Dorgan's measure to ban "naked" credit default swaps, the worst "weapons of economic destruction."
-Tell the Senate to "Break Up the Banks" at BanksterUSA.org if you have not yet had a chance to contact your Senator.
+Other great amendments are in the works if Senator Reid will leave enough time for meaningful debate, including Senator Dorgan’s measure to ban “naked” credit default swaps, the worst “weapons of economic destruction.”